richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 - **A fee solves a problem that does not exist**, as there are enough teaching assistants within NBIS

+Other suggestions:

+- **It depends on the course setup**:
+  If courses need to book more teaching assistants for more learners (e.g. when there are a lot of discussions), then, yes, having a course fee is a good idea.
+  However, some activities (e.g. automated tests) do not require more teaching assistants when there are more learners.
+  In such a context, a course fee in not needed.

 Although this small poll shows some numbers, the winner is not decided by mere voting (in that case, the course fee would be removed).